DamoM73/turtle_vid_tute/lesson_4.md

 ```
 Traceback (most recent call last):
-  File "<string>", line 20, in <module>
+  File "<string>", line 22, in <module>
-  File "<string>", line 4, in draw_poly
+  File "<string>", line 5, in draw_poly
 TypeError: 'str' object cannot be interpreted as an integer
 ```

 Breaking the error down:

-- line `4`: `TypeError: 'str' object cannot be interpreted as an integer`:
+- Error line `4`: `TypeError: 'str' object cannot be interpreted as an integer`:
-  - tells us that this involves two data types (string and integer).
+  - This tells us that this involves two data types (string and integer).
-  - says we are trying to use a string when Python is expecting an integer.
+  - It says we are trying to use a string when Python is expecting an integer.
 - `Traceback`:
-  - when looking at a `Traceback` always check the last line first
+  - When looking at a `Traceback` always check the last line first
-  - line `3` tells us that the error occurred at line `4` in the code: `for index in range(sides):`
+  - Error line `3` tells us that the error occurred at line `5` in the code: `for index in range(sides):`
-    - here we are trying to use the values in `sides` in a `range` function but Python thinks it is a string
+    - Here we are trying to use the values in `sides` in a `range` function but Python thinks it is a string.
     - let's look at where we got the value for `sides`
-  - line `17`: `sides = input("How many sides?> ")`
+  - Line `19`: `sides = input("How many sides?> ")`
-    - we took whatever value the user entered and assigned it to `sides`
+    - We took the value the user entered and assigned it to `sides`.
-    - I entered `3` which is an integer
+    - I entered `3` which is an integer.
-    - why does Python think it's a string?
+    - Why does Python think it's a string?

 When Python accepts a value using the `input` function, it is always accepted it as a string.
 This is because strings can contain all characters.